Korea American Football Association

-Traditional football leagues within Korea is divided between university and senior (KNFL) teams.
+Traditional football leagues within South Korea is divided between university and senior (KNFL) teams.
 Three championship bowl games of special note occur at the end of the season.
-The Tiger Bowl determines the champions of the University league, the Gwanggaeto Bowl determines the champions of the KNFL, and finally, the Kimchi Bowl, the Korean equivalent of Japan's Rice Bowl, pits the University champion against the KNFL champion.
+The Tiger Bowl determines the champions of the University league, the Gwanggaeto Bowl determines the champions of the KNFL, and finally, the Kimchi Bowl, the South Korean equivalent of Japan's Rice Bowl, pits the University champion against the KNFL champion.